Sahnvour/PathFinder/README.md

 ## Usage

-You will (soon) find a few different examples in the appropriate folder, illustrating how to use PathFinder for solving a pictured labyrinth or finding a path on a road network.
+You will find a few different examples in the appropriate folder, illustrating how to use PathFinder for solving a pictured labyrinth or finding a path on a road network.

 ###### Example